Coumadin vs. Newer Blood Thinners

 There is a long list of foods and drugs that you must avoid when you take Coumadin.
 These foods and drugs can interact with Coumadin and cause unwanted effects.

-Newer blood thinners include Eliquis, Pradaxa, and Xarelto.
+Newer blood thinners include apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa), and rivaroxaban (Xarelto).
 They don't require frequent blood tests.
 Plus, they have far fewer food and drug interactions.

 All blood thinners cause you to bleed more easily, so if you cut yourself or require emergency surgery, it would be difficult to stop the bleeding right away.
 You can get a shot of vitamin K to quickly reverse the effects of Coumadin, but there is no fast-acting antidote for the newer blood thinners.